jwrpalmer99/indy-downtime/settings.md

 - Remove check: deletes the check.
 - Completion options (collapsed by default): set a check to complete its group or phase when it succeeds, run a macro, grant items on success/triumph, or award/cost gold.
 - If there is a completion option set then there will be a circular indicator: blue=has macro, orange=completes phase/group, yellow=has item(s)
+- Check gold rewards apply on success/triumph.
+If the value is negative (a cost), it applies even on failure/despair.

 ### Dependencies
 - Drag a check onto another check to add a dependency.